The Duchess Departs (A Battle Report)

 The green cloaked horsemen, for want of a better way to sacrifice themselves, now charged into the newly raised zombies.
 Lord Totto had rallied the last of the shadowy brothers and cast a withering spell against the foe, but it proved weak.
 Welleg cheered as his next shot flew directly at the vampire, then collapsed to his knees in frustration as he watched a skeleton push the vampire out of harm’s way at the last moment.

 When the horrors broke into a run, Lord Totto turned and fled yet again.
 Foul magics curled after him, bringing down three of his companions and grievously wounding him.
 He hurtled over the bridge and through the gate, entering the town.
-He did not linger, however, not even to tend his wounds, but rode right through and left by the far gate.
-Lord Guglielmo would not flee, instead he braced himself as his uncle and the Black Knights charged, vowing not to yield to fear.
+He did not linger, however, not even to tend his wounds, but rode straight through to leave by the far gate.
+Lord Guglielmo, however, would not flee, and instead braced himself as his uncle and the Black Knights charged, vowing not to yield to fear.
 (Game Note: Pass fear test, now 568 points of undead were fighting 185 points of knights and Lord!)

 The vampire duke laughed gleefully as he closed upon his nephew, and the two joined in personal combat.
 As living horses whinnied and snorted in terror, their undead counterparts simply ground their teeth.
 Steel rang as blade clattered against blade.
-And in the midst two Sforta lords, from both sides of the seam that divides the living and the dead, fought.
+And in the midst of the struggle, two Sforta lords, from either of the seam dividing the living and the dead, fought.
 The outcome was inevitable, even Lord Guglielmo had accepted that, but all that really mattered was how long he could keep the vampire duke occupied.

-Somehow, though no living witnesses can explain how it was so, he survived just long enough to save the duchess.
-Finally, as she fled into the hills, the vampire’s cold blade, a horribly curved butchery tool, carved him in twain.
+Somehow, although no living witnesses can explain how it was so, he apparently survived long enough to save the duchess.
+It is said that the very moment she disappeared into the hills, the vampire’s cold blade, a horribly curved butchery tool, carved Guglielmo in twain.